Mick Underwood: 1979–1982

 Former Deep Purple drummer Ian Paice had also auditioned for Gillan but according to guitarist Bernie Torme "...he had some difficulty after playing "Secret of the Dance" due to his only having one lung, and being a bit out of practice.
 He played it brilliantly but he had to lie down on the floor for five minutes afterwards.
 He did not want to join because of our fast tracks, he said he no longer wanted to play stuff like that.
 I think the fact that he had been offered to join Whitesnake with his old friend Jon Lord made a big difference.
-Meeting Gillan again at the studio had obviously put Underwood's name on the list of potentials for the job, and as Torme revealed "...we finally found the magnificently solid and under appreciated Mick Underwood.
+Meeting Gillan again at the studio had obviously put Underwood's name on the list of potentials for the job, and as Torme revealed "...we finally found the magnificently solid and under-appreciated Mick Underwood.
 The day after he accepted the job, Underwood and the band began to record the Mr. Universe album, released in October 1979.

-Since 2006
+2006 onwards

-Since 2006, Underwood along with bassist Johnny Heywood and former Heavy Metal Kids guitarist Cosmo, formed the blues-based trio Raw Glory, which released an album, City Life, in 2007.
-In 2012, he formed Mick Underwood's Glory Road with Rob Cooksley as singer, Jeff Summers on guitar, Gary Summers on bass and backing vocals and Roy Shipston on keyboard, which consists of songs from the Gillan era.
+In 2006, Underwood along with bassist Johnny Heywood and former Heavy Metal Kids guitarist Cosmo Verrico formed the band Raw Glory, who released an album, City Life in 2007.
+In 2012, he formed Mick Underwood's Glory Road, initially with Rob Cooksley as the singer (followed by Paul Manzi, who also sang with Raw Glory), Jeff Summers on guitar, Gary Summers on bass and backing vocals, and Roy Shipston on keyboards, performing songs from the Gillan era.

+In 2023, it was announced on Underwood's "Glory Road" Facebook page that he had "mixed dementia" and would no longer be contributing to the page.

+A memorial concert for Mick Underwood was arranged at The Cavern in Raynes Park, London on 18 April 2025, featuring members of his former bands, with all proceeds going to charity.

+Illness and death

+In August 2023, Underwood's wife Sue stated that he was battling dementia.

+Underwood died on 28 July 2024, at the age of 78.

 Discography

-Underwood performed as a session musician on hundreds of recordings, and much of his catalogue of later works have been reissued on retrospective compilations of other artist's works.
+Underwood performed as a session musician on hundreds of recordings, and much of his catalogue of later works has been reissued on retrospective compilations of other artists' works.
 This discography covers the work of Underwood in his own bands."